 The forwarding topology was introduced to take advantage of the broker-style native capabilities of Azure Service Bus.
 It is the recommended topology for new projects.
 The new Azure Service Bus transport is only compatible with the forwarding topology.

 Before migrating to the new Azure Service Bus transport, a system using the endpoint-oriented topology must be migrated to the forwarding topology.
 The migration approach described here allows migration of individual endpoints to the forwarding topology in any order, and avoids a big-bang style migration.

 To proceed with migration, it's recommended to verify Azure Service Bus namespaces support the migration feature.
-Verification steps are described here.
+See verification steps for migration.